 The additional freshwater has contributed to a lowered level of salinity creating perfect conditions for a reproductive explosion in the brine shrimp that populate the waters.

-For the first time since 1983, the birds have nested in the wetlands and established nurseries, resulting in the sighting of at least 600 baby flamingos.
+For the first time since 1983, the birds nested in the wetlands and established nurseries, resulting in the sighting of at least 600 baby flamingos.

 The tour makes plenty of stops to allow for beautiful photo and selfie opportunities.